ronik-design/react-drive-in/README.md

 ![Git release](http://img.shields.io/github/release/ronik-design/react-drive-in.svg?style=flat)

 A wicked awesome replacement for BigVideo.js that is lighter with fewer dependencies.
 It _does not_ use jQuery, video.js, or any other large libraries.
-Only 3.5k minified and gzipped.
+Only 4k minified and gzipped.
+This React component is a wrapper over the core [Drive-In](https://github.com/ronik-design/drive-in) lib.

 ## Install